System Design Interview Questions

 - Availability and Reliability.
 Are you thinking about how things can fail, especially in a distributed environment?
 Do know how to design a system to cope with network failures?
 Do you understand durability?

-Design a distributed cache/hash (the most fundamental questions, could be the building block for other questions.) bottleneck: skewed data(hot words)
+- Design a distributed cache/hash (the most fundamental questions, could be the building block for other questions.) bottleneck: skewed data(hot words)

 - top k: top k requests or videos or music

 - Design typeahead in search: could be google search, could be facebook friend search, different optimizations

 - Design a search engine(status search)